craigbuckler/dockerwebdev/content/tutorials/run-wordpress-with-docker.md

 More than [40% of all sites run the WordPress Content Management System](https://w3techs.com/technologies/details/cm-wordpress).
 As a web developer, you're almost certain to have encountered it.

-WordPress requires Apache, PHP, MySQL, and the WordPress source code.
-That's a lot of dependencies if you need to set-up a development environment.
+> WordPress requires Apache, PHP, MySQL, and the WordPress source code.
+A lot of dependencies are required for your development environment.

 You *could* choose to install the applications:

 1. directly on your local PC,
 1. using an all-in-one package such as [XAMPP](https://www.apachefriends.org/), or